 But remember, if you and your doctor chose to add XARELTO® to your low-dose aspirin, it’s likely because your doctor believes the benefit of helping to protect you from life-threatening blood clots outweighs your risk of bleeding.

 It’s important to quit smoking, keep trying to eat right and stay active, and take any other medicines your doctor has prescribed, like medicines for high blood pressure or high cholesterol.
 Because while no drug or procedure can completely rid your arteries of plaque, managing your overall health can help slow the progression of your PAD.

 Start the Conversation

-If you have PAD and are taking aspirin, talk to your healthcare professional about your risk for blood clots that may cause a heart-related event such as a heart attack or a stroke and whether adding XARELTO® to your care plan may be right for you.
+If you have PAD and are taking aspirin, talk to your healthcare professional about your risk for blood clots that may cause a cardiovascular event such as a heart attack or a stroke, and whether adding XARELTO® to your care plan may be right for you.